-Haskell.
-The English dept. has published a Haskell collection of creative writings, Perspectives, since 1991.
+Haskell: The English department has published a Haskell collection of creative writings frequently since 1991.
 The Indian Leader newspaper publishes student writings.

 Association Writing Programs.
 All Haskell creative writing students are associate members of the Association Writing Programs organization, which is a national group for college creative writing students and professional writers.
 Membership includes access to a web site with job information; a bi-monthly publication; and eligibility to enter a student contest.

 Wordcraft Writers Circle is an organization for Native students, which pairs beginning writings with mentors.
 WWC holds annual conferences in Native communities.
 Students may join the organization, and attend conferences free.
 The 2002 conference is on the Haskell campus Sept.
 13-15.